What is Darsha Amavasya? | Darsha Amavasya Meaning

 Benefits of Darsha Amavasya Vrat

-Moon is the ruler of minds and emotions and the nurturer of plant and animal kingdom.
+Moon is the ruler of minds and emotions and the nurturer of the plant and animal kingdom.
 Therefore, worshipping the moon on Darsha Amavasya day, provides peace of mind and happiness.
 It helps to reduce delays and reversals in life.
-People also invoke the moon to get rid of the birth and death cycle and gain good fortune.
+People also invoke the moon to eliminate the birth and death cycle and gain good fortune.

 Fasting begins in the morning of Amavasya tithi and lasts till the Darsha Amavasya.
 It concludes after sighting of the moon.